npmcdn-to-unpkg-bot/assignment-cake-form-react/README.md

 * Add production builds that minify the JS/CSS and hash the generated file names.
 * See if there is a better way to write Casper tests in ES6.
-* Consider adding unit tests (maybe simpler when using a framework)
+* Consider adding unit tests

 ## Note about PhantomJS